 I'm not a "technical person," so a web meeting is too complicated, right?

 If you've used a cell phone, tablet or computer, you can easily attend a web meeting.
-You will receive an emailed invitation as well as our our "Web Meeting Guide," which walks you through the web meeting/teleconference process.
-When it's time to join the meeting, you simply click on the link in your email and you've joined...it's that easy!
+You will receive an emailed invitation that contains a link to click on when it is time for your meeting...it's that easy!

 Is a webcam required?
 Can't we just meet over the phone?

 You can choose to attend the meeting with audio only, if you wish.
 However, for the video calling component, you will need to have a camera, whether this is a webcam or usin the camera built into your laptop or mobile device.
 While seeing someone on a device may feel more strange than meeting in person, you may feel a stronger connection by seeing another participant as opposed to using only audio.
 This being said, choose what is most comfortable to you.
 For the audio, you can choose to connect to the meeting's audio by phone or by going through your device, also called "VOIP."
 Either way, you can still view you can still view documents in the virtual meeting space, whether or not you activate your video.
 Finally, you can always deactivate your video or mute your audio.